User Community Service Desk Downloads

 Using data slices you can:

-• Slice a large volume of data by a selected attribute, and run monitoring only on this relevant subset of data.
+• Slice a large volume of data by a selected attribute and run analyses only on this relevant subset of data.

-• Easily define what the subset will be based on, for example, based on an attribute containing date information, or defined by country.
-This can be dynamic (that is, always based on the previous day or month) or ad hoc (based on a specific range).
+• Easily define the subset criteria—for example, based on an attribute containing date information (to filter out old or irrelevant data), or defined by country.
+This can be dynamic (always based on the previous day or month) or ad hoc (based on a specific range).

 To create a data slice: